austinhpatton/cameroon-cichlids/DivergentSelection/README.md

 # Divergent selection using CNNs
 Scripts pertaining to the simulation of loci under divergent selection, sweeps, or neutrality using the demographic histories estimated for focal species.

-### Note that many of these scripts are modified from those found here:
+### Note that these scripts are borrowed from those found here - to be subsequently modified:
 https://github.com/alexnater/midas-genomics/tree/master/divergent_selection

 ### Scripts include the following: